-It’s the mechanism designer’s job to find the mechanisms, and the rules, that could be directed at the sources where reductions in pollution would be the cheapest and easiest to make.
-In other words, "You want to direct your pollution reduction to the polluters who are most-able to make those reductions," Maskin concludes.
+It’s the mechanism designer’s job to find not only the mechanisms but also the rules.
+"You want to direct your pollution reduction to the polluters who are most able to make those reductions," he concludes.
 This means that a designer needs a mechanism that can distinguish multiple players in a system, low-level polluters from high-level polluters for example, and identify where changes and regulations can be most effective in their overall implementation.

 What music and math have in common

-Mathematical modeling is at the core of Maskin’s work.
-According to the laureate’s former student, Michael Kremer, Maskin’s work has an elegance to it.
+Mathematical modeling is at the core of his work.
+According to a former student, Michael Kremer, Maskin’s work has an elegance to it.
 He makes different pieces "fit together in a coherent story or model, trying to achieve results that are as general as possible."
-And Maskin achieves this in an almost-artistic way by connecting the abstraction and beauty of math with concrete problems at hand.
+Maskin achieves this in an almost-artistic way by connecting the abstraction and beauty of math with concrete problems at hand.